Looking for all Articles by Chris Newton?

 Kicking off a reading habit

-Big football tournaments like the World Cup, Champions League and European Championships a great opportunity to engage your football-mad child with reading.
+Big football tournaments like the World Cup, Champions League and European Championships are a great opportunity to engage your football-mad child with reading.
 We’ve pulled together some tactics to help you use football – or any other sport your child is passionate about – to develop their reading!

 First off, don’t worry, if we work as a team we can make improvements.